Guinness Bread

 - Plain, all-purpose flour.
 Don’t be tempted with bread flour for this recipe, it won’t make any difference to the end result.
 Plain, white flour is all you need.

 - Wholemeal / Whole Wheat Flour.
 So here’s the lowdown on making Irish soda bread.
 Irish wholemeal flour is what makes it FLIPPIN DELICIOUS.
-It’s so much coarser and less refined than Australian wholemeal flour and when used for baking has a slightly nutty flavor profile.
+It’s so much coarser and less refined than Australian wholemeal flour, and when used for baking, it has a slightly nutty flavor profile.
 Odlum wholemeal flour is my go-to flour for Irish brown bread.
 In Australia, it’s available in selected Irish food suppliers and some supermarkets.

 - Rolled oats